whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-18-Birchbox-June2015-Sample-Choice-Plus-Reveal.md

 <p>Sample choice is limited to a first-come, first-serve basis.
 Subscribers will get an email on or around May 27th to choose either the sample choice or the curated box.
 If you’d rather not choose a sample or the curated box, they'll create a box for you based on your Beauty Profile.</p>

 Not a subscriber?
-You can join <a href="https://www.birchbox.com/invite/whatsupmailbox">here</a> to receive the June box.
+You can join <a href="https://www.birchbox.com/invite/whatsupmailbox">here</a> to receive the June box, and don't forget to use coupon code <a href="https://www.birchbox.com/invite/whatsupmailbox"><b>BB50OFF</b></a> to get 50% off your first box!
 Note: You must be subscribed by May 24th to participate in the June Sample Choice.

 <p>What will you be choosing this month?</p>